 For Marc, that meant using a free CAD-style program called SketchUp where he was able to create 3D versions of the booth online.
 According to Marc, this was instrumental in keeping costs low and making it successful on the first try.

-Marc said he decided to use MDF (medium-density fibreboard) just as WhisperRoom does, and thanks to SketchUp, he knew exactly how many boards and what sizes would be required to build his booth.
-Next up, was understanding how much sound proofing material would be required, and any other features he wanted to incorporate, like a window, and how he wanted to construct the booth door.
-Again, all of which were easily addressed in SketchUp.
+Marc said he decided to use MDF (medium-density fibreboard) just as WhisperRoom does, and thanks to SketchUp, he knew exactly how many boards of each size would be required to build his booth.
+Next up was understanding how much sound proofing material would be required and any other features he wanted to incorporate, like a window and how he wanted to construct the booth door.
+All of these queries were easily addressed in SketchUp.

 All in all, Marc wants other voice actors who are considering this type of project to have confidence in themselves ‘to just try it’.
 Preplanning will be the key to your success, but having the confidence to attempt it will be what ultimately gets you started.

 If the WhisperRooms are on your wishlist, go check out their catalog to purchase the perfect one for you!
 Still saving up?
 Investigate building a sound booth for yourself in the meantime.

 Have you taken on a similar project?
 How’d it go?
 Let us know in the comments below.

 And, of course, if you’ve got a stellar booth setup and are looking to book more work, sign up for an account on Voices to get access to voice over gigs from all over the world.

 Good article.
 When I moved house in 2014, I got a joiner to build me a small voiceover booth within a study room within the first week.
 It’s not perfect and not 100% soundproof but it does the job…and at a cost of about £750 including decent acoustic treatment, fire door etc, it was far more affordable.
 Paid for itself in no time.